-Not all policies cover injuries incurred from extreme sports, and even certain regular sports.
-As an example, World Nomads will not cover you if you get injured while Base Jumping, but it does covers you in case of an injury while Bungee Jumping or other sports.
+Not all policies cover injuries incurred from extreme sports and even certain regular sports.
+As an example, World Nomads will not cover you if you get injured while Base Jumping, but it does cover you in case of an injury while Bungee Jumping or other sports.

 If you know the activities (especially extreme sports) you’ll be doing while on your trip, research if your policy covers them.

 Know the procedure necessary to make a claim.
 Is it easy?
 How long does it take?
 How can they be contacted?
 Are they available 24/7?
 Can the claim be submitted online?
 What proof is needed and other documentation in order to make the claim?